Leon Charney: The Back Door Channel

-In 2009, Charney was a featured interviewee in a Harry Hunkele documentary film starring former U.S. President Jimmy Carter entitled Back Door Channels: The Price of Peace which opened in the heart of the Arab world in Abu Dhabi in October 2010 at the Abu Dhabi Film Festival, also known as the Middle East International Film Festival.
-The film was produced by CNN's Arick Wierson and two financial backers, Matthew Tollin and Don Tanselle.
+In 2009, Charney was a featured interviewee in a Harry Hunkele documentary film starring former U.S. President Jimmy Carter entitled Back Door Channels: The Price of Peace which opened in Abu Dhabi in October 2010 at the Abu Dhabi Film Festival.
 Upon its debut, the film was the source of much buzz in the diplomatic sphere, as it is rumored that many never before revealed aspects of the original peace process were unveiled, some of which painted a less than rosy picture of American diplomatic efforts at the time.
-Although the film was slated for theatrical release, it was also featured at the 2009 Monte-Carlo Television Festival, after a special request made by Albert II, Prince of Monaco, the President of the Festival, to Arick Wierson, the film's executive producer.

 The film itself was a source of some controversy in New York political circles.
 The film deals with the 1979 Peace Treaty between Israel and Egypt and the real-life behind-the scenes drama that led to the historic peace treaty.
 The film's title is actually an opaque reference to Charney himself, considered by many to be the "back door channel" that enabled the Camp David peace to materialize.
-The landmark agreement was the first between the Jewish State and any Arab country.
 In addition to Carter and Charney, the film features former Secretary-General of the U.N.
 Boutros Boutros-Ghali, Dr. Henry Kissinger, the former U.S. Secretary of State, CNN's Wolf Blitzer, and Senior Adviser to King Mohammed VI of Morocco, André Azoulay and many other international dignitaries who played roles both major and minor in the Israeli-Egyptian peace.

-The film was also screened at the 2012 Jerusalem Film Festival, the 2012 Atlanta Jewish Film Festival. and scores of other film festivals across the US and Europe.

 In 2014, Charney received an Emmy Award for the television version of the documentary after it aired on PBS.